 Buying new tires is often a blow to every driver's budget, costing hundreds to even thousands of dollars.
 Every driver wants his tires to last as long as possible to make the investment worthwhile.
 Thus, proper care during the initial phase is imperative for ensuring future safety, performance, and tire longevity.

 This section focuses on how to treat your new tires so that you can get the most out of your purchase.
-With the guidelines below, we hope you can extend your tire life while ensuring optimal handling, decent fuel efficiency, and safety.
+With the guidelines below, you can extend your tire life while ensuring optimal handling, decent fuel efficiency, and safety.

-1. Why New Tires Require Special Attention
+Why New Tires Require Special Attention

-1.1.
-Chemical Composition
+Tire Chemical Composition

 After leaving the factory, new tires contain certain release agents like silicone-based compounds.
 These help tires release from the molds during manufacturing.
 While the agents are mandatory for the production process, they are expected to reduce traction during the first period of use.
 As such, it might take some time for these compounds to wear off until the true tire grip properties emerge.

-1.2.
-Tread Conditioning
+Tire Tread Conditioning

-1.3.
-Structural Settlement
+Tire Structural Settlement

-The internal architecture of a new tire needs some time to settle into their working positions.
+The internal architecture of a new tire needs some time to settle into its working position.
 Steel belts, bead bundles, fabric plies, and all the others need various driving forces to settle.
 This can only be achieved through some driving experience through which the tire is subjected to acceleration, braking, and cornering on multiple surfaces.
 Consequently, the break-in period allows the internal structure to align most optimally, increasing the degree of even wear and further consistent performance.

-2. The Critical Break-in Period
+The Critical Break-in Period For Tires

 Avoid aggressive braking and acceleration.
 Give your tires gentle inputs allowing them to warm up and cool down gradually.